Home / Compare Travel Insurance / Travel insurance for Afr…

 However, most travel insurance providers offer emergency assistance along with cover for hospital bills and medical treatment.
 With emergency assistance, your insurer will help ensure you receive the medical care you need, even by sending out their own team or arranging for a medical evacuation or repatriation back home to Australia if required.

 Adventure awaits those who journey to Africa, from national parks and game reserves to white water rafting.
 However, not all sports and activities are covered by a standard travel insurance policy, and those that are vary between insurance providers.
-You can purchase cover for additional activities with an adventure sports add-on.
+These types of activities may be covered by an adventure sports add-on.

 It’s important to know what is and isn’t covered, as any incidents related to an excluded activity could mean your insurer might not pay for any insurance claims if you require medical assistance.